Warehouse Shelving

 Tyre racking is used to store rimless tyres in a vertical position to minimize warping and distortion (see image below).
 Tyres can be hand-picked by rolling them out when needed.

-Falcon Shelving carries a wide range of tyre racking and you can see the range here.
+Falcon Shelving carries an extensive range of tyre racking and you can

 4.4 A-Frame Racking